ioudas/eddiscovery-surface-mining-plugin/README.md

 ## Usage

 1. **Set the Center:** Land on your chosen Mining Location Signal #.
-Click **Add/Resume Location Signal** and add the singal number, coordinates are read automatically.
+Click **Add/Resume Location Signal** and add the signal number, coordinates are read automatically.
 <img width="249" height="119" alt="image" src="https://github.com/user-attachments/assets/bfc435e9-339c-45b2-b65c-a66a2949b96c" />

 3. **Log Resources:** Drive your SRV to a mining spot and use **Add Mining Deposit** to drop a resource marker at your current coordinates.
 Input # of rigs and resource type.